Best daily deals

 To Beats’ credit, it’s done a lot to improve its products over the years, and it really does show with the Beats Studio Pro.
 On paper and in ideal conditions, there’s a lot to like about the performance of the Beats Studio Pro — they sound good, cancel noise well, and have decent battery life.
 To the right buyer, these headphones could be a very competent commuter buddy.

-Users with no trouble fitting these headphones will love them, but anyone with glasses, average-to-large sized ears/heads, and those with a little less hair up top will have a tough time getting the Beats Studio Pro to fit comfortably.
+Users who have no trouble fitting these headphones will love them, but anyone with glasses, average-to-large-sized ears/heads, or a little less hair up top will have a tough time getting the Beats Studio Pro to fit comfortably.
 Many things are great about the Beats Studio Pro, but this one flaw is enough to cause me to hesitate to recommend them to most people.

 Beats Studio Pro